matthew-brinard/Pneumonia_xray/README.md

 # Pneumonia_xray
 This project contains an implementation of a convolutional neural network to detect the presence of pneumonia in chest x-ray scans.
 The model classifies chest x-ray images as either "normal" or "pneumonia".
 The dataset is inherently unbalanced as 25.7% of the training dataset belongs to the "normal" class, and 37.5% of the test dataset belongs to the "normal" class.
-Due to the unbalanced nature of the dataset and the relative difficulty in differentiation between "normal" and "pneumonia" chest x-rays, this dataset presents a challenging binary classification problem.
+Due to the unbalanced nature of this dataset and the relative difficulty in differentiation between "normal" and "pneumonia" chest x-rays, this dataset presents a challenging binary classification problem.

 # Dependencies
 This project uses the following modules and versions: